RangGames/AllPlayersUtil/README.md

     ```java
     RedisPlayerAPI api = RedisPlayerAPI.getInstance();
-    String targetServer = "survival-1"; // This should be a 'server.name' from a Bukkit config
+    String targetServer = "survival"; // This should be a 'server.name' from a Bukkit config
     api.isServerOnline(targetServer).thenAccept(isOnline -> {
         if (isOnline) {
             getLogger().info(targetServer + " server is currently online.");